Welcome to today's edition of the Rush 24-7 podcast.

 He begins his piece in the Washington Post this way.

-And his overall point is that technical data collection does not and cannot invade privacy in a general sense.
+His overall point is that technical data collection does not and cannot invade privacy in a general sense.

-The Department's NSA has been conducting outside the framework of the FISA Act electronic surveillance of U.S. citizens within the U.S. Other Pentagon agencies, notably the one known as counterintelligence field activity, CIFA, have as described in recent articles in the Post been conducting domestic intelligence on a large scale.
+The department's NSA has been conducting, outside the framework of the FISA Act, electronic surveillance of U.S. citizens within the U.S. Other Pentagon agencies, notably the one known as Counterintelligence Field Activity, CIFA, have, as described in recent articles in the Post, been conducting domestic intelligence on a large scale.

-These programs are criticized as grave threats to civil liberties, but they are not their significance is in flagging the existence of gaps in our defenses against terrorism.
+These programs are criticized as grave threats to civil liberties, but they are not.

 The Defense Department is rushing to fill those gaps, though there may be better ways.

-The collection mainly through electronic means of vast amounts of personal data is said to invade privacy.
+The collection, mainly through electronic means of vast amounts of personal data, is said to invade privacy.

-But machine collection and processing of data cannot as such invade privacy because of their volume the data are first sifted by computers which search for names, addresses, phone numbers, etc that may have intelligence value.
+Because of their volume, the data are first sifted by computers, which search for names, addresses, phone numbers, etc., that may have intelligence value.

-This initial sifting far from invading privacy a computer is not a sentient being keeps most private data from being read by any intelligence officer.
+This initial sifting, far from invading privacy, a computer is not a sentient being, keeps most private data from being read by any intelligence officer.

-The data that make the cut are those that contain clues to possible threats to national security ground for forbidding human inspection of such data is fear that they might be used to blackmail or otherwise intimidate the administration's political enemies that danger is more remote than at any previous period of U.S. history now because of increased political partisanship,
+The only valid ground for forbidding human inspection of such data is fear that they might be used to blackmail or otherwise intimidate the administration's political enemies.

-advances in communications technology and more numerous and competitive media, American government has become a sieve no secrets concerning matters that would interest the public can be kept for long.
+No secrets concerning matters that would interest the public can be kept for long.

 I wanted to cite that rather than just have to paraphrase what I remembered reading.

-And I want to also now go back to John Schmidt, the number three man in the attorney in the uh in the Justice Department uh for the Clinton administration, his piece in the Chicago Tribune today every president since FIS's passage has asserted that he retained inherent power to go beyond the terms of the FISA Act.
+I want to also now go back to John Schmidt, the number three man in the attorney in the Justice Department for the Clinton administration, his piece in the Chicago Tribune today.

-We are living in two different worlds the mainstream media now knows that they have lost any hope of capturing the vast American public in mass they realize there is an alternative media they have shrunk to appeal to their audience now.
+The mainstream media now knows that they have lost any hope of capturing the vast American public en masse.

-It's an incestuous little bunch the mainstream media, particularly the New York, Washington, and Boston Axis corridor.
+It's an incestuous little bunch, the mainstream media, particularly the New York, Washington, and Boston Axis corridor.

 They're writing for each other.